 There is an asymmetry between how people produce reasons–they are relatively lax about quality control–and how they evaluate others’ reasons–they are much more demanding.

 This gives us an entirely new perspective on how reason operates in practice.
 “The most difficult tasks, finding good reasons, is made easier by the myside bias and by sensible laziness.
 The myside bias makes reasoners focus on just one side of the issue, rather than having to figure out on their own how to adopt everyone’s perspective.
 Laziness lets reason stop looking for better reasons when it has found and acceptable one.
 The interlocutor, if not convinced, will look for a counterargument, helping the speaker produce more pointed reasons.
 By using bias and laziness to its advantage, the exchange of reasons offers an elegant, cost-effective way to solve a disagreement.”

 The implications for everyday life are significant.
 Imagine that you are debating someone.
 Many people believe that one just has to be rational to win an argument.
 But most people are very unlikely to change their mind when they are arguing with you alone — especially if you do not have any perceived authority.

 There is also another important conclusion to be drawn from this: no one is born with a natural inclination to be humble.
 Insofar as humility is a virtue, it must be learned and cultivated.
 Since humility does not seem to be part of our natural inclinations, we can safely assume that perfect humility can never be attained.
-At the same time, it is hard to see how wisdom can be achieved without combining a certain degree of skepticism and humility.
+At the same time, it is hard to see how wisdom can be achieved without having a certain degree of humility.
 Wisdom requires that we constantly strive to overcome our own nature.
 Perhaps this can only be achieved by interacting with others.